 The negligent failure to diagnose cancer is a medical error that usually has grave consequences for the patient.
 Negligently misdiagnosing cancer is equally dangerous because it also delays the treatment of the real disease.

-Contact us today to schedule a free initial consultation about your case.
+Contact our Kansas City cancer misdiagnosis attorneys to discuss your case during a free initial consultation.
 Call us at (816) 484-3776.

 contact us